Rflct

 Key takeaways

-• TURF analysis revealed assortment overlap as a hidden cost
+• TURF analysis revealed 15% assortment overlap without unique reach

 Related articles